If there’s one thing all parents are likely to agree on it’s that tiny baby clothes are ridiculously cute.

-If your baby is born preterm, which is before 37 weeks, they may not actually fit newborn clothing at first.
+If your baby is born preterm like my daughter was (preterm is defined as before 37 weeks), they may not actually fit newborn clothing at first.

 In this case you will need to dress them in preemie clothes at birth, following which they will move on to newborn clothing after a few weeks once they gain more weight.

-If your baby is born between 37 and 41 weeks and is around the average weight of 7lbs, then you can expect to get anywhere from 3-6 weeks of use out of newborn clothing, before your little one outgrows the items.
+If your baby is born between 37 and 41 weeks and is around the average weight of 7lbs, then you can expect to get anywhere from 3-6 weeks of use before your little one outgrows the items.